biscuitgtaw/clearstatus/content/default/issues/2021-02-07-incident-0116-emergency-call-submerged-vehicle.md

   - South Los Santos
 enableComments: false
 ---
 Multiple units have been dispatched to Buccaneer way in regards to a submerged vehicle with victims inside.
-Rescue divers are currently working on extracting the victims.
+Rescue divers are currently working on extracting the victims from the vehicle.
 Responding Units: RB-73, RRD-1, SWR-3 PR-1